sajjad960/Practise_Data_Handling-LinuxScript/README.md

 Now it's working for MONGODB.

 ## Uploading
-for uploading I maked a app with the help of google-drive-api. <br/>
+for uploading I maked an app with the help of google-drive-api. <br/>
 Here's the repo:- https://github.com/sajjad960/Google_Drive_Api